I discovered the Amazon Rainforest August 2018 and it changed my life forever.

 The Amazon Rainforest

 Luckily, the place I got to know is still intact.
-It’s thanks to the uncontacted tribes residing there that the oil companies have not yet entered this intangible zone.
+Thanks to the uncontacted tribes residing there, the oil companies have not yet entered this intangible zone.
 If the fires had hit these parts of the forests, they would have been forced to escape and come into contact with the rest of the world.
 This would be catastrophic for this preserved part of the Yasuni National Park, not to mention the beautiful flora and fauna that would disappear.
-This is a place that still holds rare life from the majestic jaguars to the smallest, brightest frogs.
+This is a place that still holds rare life, from the majestic jaguars to the smallest, brightest frogs.

 Earth Day 2020